-- To elect at the WJA on every even year 1 WJC Chairperson, 1 Developmental Representative, and 1 Information and Resources Representative - To elect at the WJA on the odd year 1 Organizational Representative, 1 Communications Representative, and 1 Administrative Representative - To form the six (6) member Women's Judging Committee to work, on the WJA behalf, with the AGF Women's Program Manager throughout the competitive season (November 1 WJA Meeting Date), - To establish specific goals and objectives for the Alberta Judges, concurrent with the goals and objectives of the Women's Program established by the WPA. - To establish judging requirements and funding opportunities for the Alberta Judges, concurrent with the goals and objectives of the Women's Program established by the WPA. - To abide by the technical rules and regulations set by the WPA.
+- To elect at the WJA on every even year 1 WJC Chairperson (2 co-chairpersons), 1 Developmental Representative, and 1 Information and Resources Representative at the Spring WJA - To elect at the WJA on the odd year 1 Organizational Representative, 1 Communications Representative, and 1 Administrative Representative at the Spring WJA - To form the six (6) member Women's Judging Committee to work, on the WJA behalf, with the AGF Women's Program Manager throughout the competitive season, - To establish specific goals and objectives for the Alberta Judges, concurrent with the goals and objectives of the Women's Program established by the WPA. - To establish judging requirements and funding opportunities for the Alberta Judges, concurrent with the goals and objectives of the Women's Program established by the WPA. - To abide by the technical rules and regulations set by the WPA.